The Spark Behind the Spark

 We are living in the ‘re’ era: Science educators are rethinking, reimagining and recalibrating their compasses to rediscover their purpose.
 This need not be intimidating and can start small.
 If our calling is to help students learn, we will be more flexible and open to rethinking our methods.
 Courage and creativity in the classroom can be learned, and it improves with practice.

 Want to learn more about PBL?
 Want to learn more about IBL?
+Hop over to LaunchPad and complete our SACE-accredited Power of Project-based Learning and Becoming a Learning Architect courses.

-Bring us to your school or join us online for our Extreme Project Makeover or ‘Breaking down the Silos’ workshops or our Becoming a Learning Architect Teachfix Webinar Series.
+Or bring us to your school or join us online for our Extreme Project Makeover or Breaking Down the Silos workshops.